PDF

 Let us weigh the London book theft against another infamous heist.
 This one in Boston.

 In the early morning hours of March 18, 1990 a vehicle pulled up near the entrance of the Isabella Stewart Gardner Museum.
 Though it was well after operating hours, two men dressed as police officers convinced the security guard on duty to grant them access.
-Once inside the two bogus cops took the security guard captive (as well as a second guard) and tied them up in the museum's basement.
+Once inside the two bogus cops took a pair of security guards captive and tied them up in the museum's basement.
 They then spent the next 81 minutes ransacking the place.
 The final tally was thirteen pieces of looted art.
 Among those stolen was Johannes Vermeer's "The Concert," a number of paintings by Edgar Degas, an Eduoard Manet, and two Rembrandts, including "Christ in the Storm on the Sea of Gallilee" and "A Gentleman and Lady in Black."
 The Rembrandts, horrifically, were brazenly slashed from their stretchers.
 The theft has never been solved.

 The Gardner heist was a crime against art as we can plainly observe by the fact the theives had no plan for removing the Rembrandts, thus causing irreparable damage in the process.
 On top of which, their strategy for incapacitating the guards was a dicey one at best.
 We can imagine all manner of ways in which it might have ended in bloodshed.
 In short, this was the opposite of a cool crime.